It’s that time of year again, folks. With the 2024 Presidential primary season kicking off in earnest, the political odds are finally even. The

 Nancy Corinne Pelosi (D-CA) is one of the longest-serving members of Congress, and she has lately seen a resurgence in national notoriety due to her status as the Speaker of the House.
 Of course, she is as polarizing as her archrival, President Donald Trump, and her initiation of Trump impeachment over various unsubstantiated charges has led to nationwide calls to impeach Nancy Pelosi herself.

-Still, the 2020 Nancy Pelosi reelection odds for the US House have her as a major favorite, primarily because she isn’t elected via a nationwide vote, and she’s beloved in California, which is the bluest state in America.
-In fact, Pelosi re-election is such a foregone conclusion that many legal election betting sites won’t even post odds on her race.
+Still, the 2022 Nancy Pelosi reelection odds for the US House have her as a major favorite, primarily because she isn’t elected via a nationwide vote, and she’s beloved in California, which is the bluest state in America.
+In fact, a Pelosi re-election is such a foregone conclusion that many legal political betting sites won’t even post odds on her race.

-However, Pelosi is often featured in political props and other election-related wagers.
-If Trump wins reelection and the Democrats retain the House in 2020 (which is currently the favored outcome according to bettors), you will likely find Pelosi Speaker of the House odds at most reputable offshore sportsbooks.
+However, Pelosi is often featured in political prop bets and other election-related wagers.
+If the Democrats retain the House in 2022, you will likely find Pelosi Speaker of the House odds at most reputable offshore sportsbooks.
 To learn more about Pelosi and whether or not you should take a gamble on her, read our brief guide.
 And no, you don’t have to pass it before you can find out what’s in it!